emindpire/emindpire-courses/00_Python 3/04_Python Strings/01_New lines.md

-Python Developers made a specific way to make the string more flexible by adding some function on it.
+Python Developers made a specific way to make the string more flexible by adding some functions on it.

 So, if you wanna write a string with two lines or more.
 You can easily use the '\n' to make it.
 Lemme give you an example: